kschwensen/kschwensen.github.io/_pages/researchpage.md

   teaser: /assets/img/20x ChP 2 AQP1 CD31 Image 3 (Overlay) (3).png

 ---
+Despite a growing need for therapeutics that can mitigate neurological dysfunction, there remain few viable platforms capable of transcytosis due to the stringent barriers of the brain.
+A collaborative effort between Dr. Ethan Lippmann's and Dr. Craig Duvall's laboratories at Vanderbilt University seeks to change that.

-This project is motivated by recent findings that cerebrovascular dysfunction occurs at the initial stages of many neurodegenerative diseases, such as multiple sclerosis and Alzheimer’s disease.
+My project is motivated by recent findings that cerebrovascular dysfunction occurs at the initial stages of many neurodegenerative diseases, such as multiple sclerosis and Alzheimer’s disease.
 Reducing pathological gene expression with small interfering RNA (siRNA) in the brain barriers can mitigate disease with few off-target effects; however, no drugs can currently achieve this goal.
 Excitingly, we identified a lipid-siRNA conjugate (EG18-siRNA) that leverages albumin-binding to extend circulation half-life and accumulate in the cerebrovasculature after intravenous administration.
-In the Lippmann and Duvall Laboratories we leverage synthetic nucleic acid synthesis, _in vitro_ neurovascular models, and mouse models to evaluate the effect
+Leveraging synthetic nucleic acid synthesis, _in vitro_ neurovascular models, and mouse models, I can evaluate our modified siRNA's ability to interact with the brain's barriers and reduce detrimental gene expression.